fengyanglin09/LeetCodeSolutionsC-/Interesting Data Structures/Binary Index Tree.md

 if i1 = j1 + 2^k1, where j1 is the index of the parent of i1, then the prefix sum represented by i1 is:
             [j1, j1+(2^k1 - 1)]
-where it can be interpreted as: starting from index i1, we consider the next 2^k1 eles for the range of the prefix sum. note that j1 is the parent index of i1, and we do (2^k1 - 1) because the array index starts at zero.
+where it can be interpreted as: starting from index i1, we consider the next 2^k1 eles for the range of the prefix sum. note that j1 is the parent index of i1, and we do (2^k1 - 1) because the ele at j1 is included in the range.

 Assume i2 is computed by applying above computing steps on i1, then there can be only 2 cases: